Guide to vendor reconciliation process in accounts payable

 It’s possible for small and medium-sized businesses to achieve this structuring and maintain accurate records.
 As vendor payments account for a significant portion of your cash outflow, they must be given importance beyond the settlement stage.

 That’s where vendor reconciliation happens.
-Most accounting teams process double payments when they don’t reconcile payments instantly.
+Most accounting teams process double payments when they don’t reconcile accounts payable payments instantly.

 To achieve optimal business performance and mess-free enterprise resource planning, the vendor reconciliation process is a must.